CampngmanNW grew up in the Pacific Northwest, where he learned to hunt, fish, camp, rock climb, and kayak.

 3. The Coleman Red Canyon: A Roomy Three-Season Family Tent

-I found none really, just a few recommendations from me is all.
-As I said above, I test tents in adverse conditions and these are my evaluations and recommendations if you take this tent into inclement weather:
+I found none, really, just a few recommendations from me is all.
+As I said above, I test tents in adverse conditions and these are my evaluations and recommendations if you take this tent into inclement weather.
+My recommendations: